ClementFoucher/StateS/README.md

 The distributed version is a static (i.e. standalone, portable) 64-bits version.

 ### Linux
-Download the appimage, then run the file.
+Download the appimage, make it executable if necessary then run the file.

-Note: on some systems, you may have to allow the appimage file for execution:
+To make the appimage file executable:
 - From command line, cd to the folder containing the executable, and type `chmod +x ./<name of the file>`.
 - Or graphically, right-click on the file, hit "Properties", search for an "Allow execution" or similar checkbox, and check it.